 Bailey Smaney (6-3) earned wins in the pitcher's circle during both games, collecting a pair of victories on the same day for the first time during her four-year collegiate career.

 Smaney went the distance in the first game, tossing her third shutout of the season and fifth of her career.
 She held the Maroons to four hits with two strikeouts and zero walks.
-Just one University of Chicago baserunner advanced past second base as Smaney yielded just three singles before allowing a two-out double in the fifth frame.
+Just one University of Chicago baserunner advanced past second base as Smaney yielded just three singles before allowing a two-out double in the fifth inning.

 Smaney, who ran her scoreless streak to 13 consecutive innings, escaped a bases-loaded jam unscathed in the fourth frame of the second contest on the way to limiting University of Chicago to three singles over the final four innings out of the bullpen.

-In Saturday's first game, Smaney pitched around a one-single in the top of the first inning before the Titan offense scored four runs before recording an out during the home half of the frame.
+In Saturday's first game, Smaney pitched around a one-single in the top of the first inning before the UW-Oshkosh offense scored four runs before recording an out during the home half of the frame.

 Claire Petrus led off the bottom of the first inning with a walk.
-Acacia Tupa reached via catcher's interference, and Abby Menting walked to load the bases for Sidney Budzinski, who plated Petrus with the only run Smaney would need.
+Acacia Tupa reached via catcher's interference, and Abby Menting walked to load the bases for Sidney Budzinski, who scored Petrus with the only run Smaney would need.

-Smaney retired seven straight Maroons batters until allowing a two-out single in the third inning.
-She gave up another two-out single in the fourth frame and a one-out double during the fifth.
+Smaney retired seven straight Maroons until allowing a two-out single in the third inning.
+She gave up another two-out single in the fourth inning and a one-out double during the fifth.
 University of Chicago had its first runner reach third base with two outs in the fifth inning, but Smaney induced a groundball back to the pitcher's circle to end the contest via the eight-run rule and secure the shutout.

 The Titans added a pair of insurance runs in the bottom of the third inning on a two-run double by Budzinski, who produced two of the Titans' eight hits.